gcost4/gcost4/README.md

    <section id="About me">
 			<h2>About me</h2>
-			<p>Computer Science student in the seventh semester, looking for a first opportunity.
-I have an open mindset and I'm always willing to learn.
-My main focus of study and interest lies in Java and Python programming languages.</p>
+			<p>Student of Systems Analysis and Development in the second semester, seeking my first opportunity.
+I have an open mindset and am always willing to learn.
+My main focus of study and interest lies in the programming languages Java and Python.</p>
 		</section>